stanbar/stellot/README.md

 The goal of the system is to provide the highest level of transparency, while keeping sensitive data private.
 Additionaly it should be illegal to issue more than one vote token to one person.
-Thus there should be way of identyfying and authorizing voters.
+Hence there should be way of identyfying and authorizing voters.
 I decided to use government authorized polish system "Profil Zaufany" as an identification provider, with the assumption that every eligable voter is registered there.